 Other Linux distributions such as Red Hat Enterprise Linux and SUSE may have different ways to restart services and alternate log file locations to review.

-If you do not receive any response in your remote desktop client and do not see any events in the system log, this behavior indicates that remote desktop traffic cannot reach the VM.
+If you don't receive any response in your remote desktop client and don't see any events in the system log, this behavior indicates that remote desktop traffic can't reach the VM.
 Review your network security group rules to ensure that you have a rule to permit TCP on port 3389.
 For more information, see Troubleshoot application connectivity issues.

 For more information about creating and using SSH keys with Linux VMs, see Create SSH keys for Linux VMs in Azure.